The Deuce Recap Season 1 Episode 6

 The Winning Deuce-Bag

-This week's award goes to Candy's moustachioed co-star Peter (Cameron Cowperthwaite), who decided to keep on pumping even though Harvey called cut.
+This week's award goes to Candy's mustachioed co-star Peter (Cameron Cowperthwaite), who decided to keep on pumping even though Harvey called cut.
 He got "carried away" and decided to splooge in Candy.

 Also, "You taste like pussy" is far from powerful dirty talk.